autisticvegan/practice/my-website/docs/Amazon stories/Amazon Stories.md

 7. Tell me about a time you wouldn’t compromise on achieving a great outcome when others felt something was good enough.
 What was the situation?
 8. Tell me about a time you made a hard decision to sacrifice short term gain for a longer term goal.
 9. Tell me about a time when you realized you needed to have a deeper level of subject matter expertise to complete your assignment or task well.
+10. Tell about a time you went above and beyond.

 # Mapping:
 - 1 -> Customer Obsession, learn and be curious